Frequently Asked Questions

 How does the Center get its direction?

 Because of the complexity of the Center, direction comes from several sources.
-The Center Director receives immediate guidance from the Assistant Regional Director for Fisheries in the Regional Office.
+The Center receives immediate guidance from the Assistant Regional Director for Fisheries in the Regional Office.
 Other sources of Direction are varied and include the following:

 - An inter-Regional Technical Team for Fish Technology Centers.

 - A group of Fish Disease Specialists for Fish Health Labs.

 - New legislation and/or policy dealing with fish and other aquatic species.

 Does the Center welcome volunteers and community interaction?

 Yes!
 The Warm Springs Regional Fisheries Center strongly endorses interaction with the local community.
 The Center works with local teachers and students to provide opportunities for local youth to experience working with fish and wildlife.

 The Center also encourages volunteers and social groups (like the scouts, etc.) to plan activities at the Center.
 Biologists from the Center continue to work with various local groups, and offer time and assistance to the community as a whole.

 How many visitors frequent the Warm Springs Regional Fisheries Center?